 style, coupled with its artistic director Daniel Taylor’s expertise and enthusiasm, leads to captivating readings

 of magnificent but often neglected works.

 In various combinations, leading international musicians in the field perform

 on the platform provided by the Theatre of Early Music in concerts conducted by Daniel Taylor

 in its regular series in Montreal, Ottawa and Toronto, on tours around the world and on recordings.

-Argentina, Brazil, England and China. .
-Last season, the TEM led successful North American tours which culminated with their
+Argentina, Brazil, England and China.
+In recent seasons the TEM led successful North American tours